Discover what you are naturally good at

 After completing your HIGH5 strengths assessment, create a personalized hard skills development plan.
 Focus on acquiring and honing skills that naturally align with your top strengths.
 For instance, if ‘Strategic Thinking’ is one of your strengths, prioritize learning data analysis or project management skills to leverage this strength in your career.

-There are a vast number of different hard skills that can truly be beneficial to almost any employee.
-Here are examples of the most common hard skills along with an explanation of each:
+Although many hard skills are job-specific, here are some examples of some common hard skills [1] along with an explanation of each:

 1. Writing